 The company has obtained the necessary drill permit from the Chilean authorities and the initial program began on November 20, 2021.
 The drill contract for a minimum of 2,000m of diamond drilling, has been awarded to Mountain Drilling Ltda. of La Serena Chile.
 A total of seventeen holes were drilled during phase one of the program.
-Results are currently being compiled and drilling is expected to resume in the coming months once all assays have been received and interpreted.
+The Company is analyzing the results in order to determine how best to proceed.